 Dagger Tattoos: Ideas, Designs, and Meanings

 The dagger tattoo is not considered to be a mainstream tattoo, although there are many who are drawn to this design.
+Weapons are generally not accepted in the mainstream.
 The dagger itself has many associated meanings on its own, but your tattoo can be inked with a variety of different symbols and elements to emphasize the meaning you have in mind.

 Most dagger tattoos are in the medium-size range.
 The shape of a dagger (narrow and long) predisposes it to certain parts of the body: It fits nicely on arms, legs, hips, or back.